Malate, Manila: Etymology

-The name Malate is believed to be derived from a corruption of the Tagalog word maalat ("salty").
-Legends known that when two Spanish soldiers asked a woman about the name of the place, the lady's little brother, tasted salt, shouted "Maalat, Ate!" ("Sister, it is salty!").
-The Spanish man misheard it, and used the words as the place's name.
-However this a common modern Filipino 'folk etymology' mechanism (and commonly employed into many Philippine place name etymologies today) and has no historical basis (eg. the term "ate" was not adopted into Tagalog vernacular from Minnan "achi" until much later into the 19th c).
+The name Malate is derived from a corruption of the Tagalog word maalat ("salty").
+The name likely referred to the brackish waters, where the river estuary (in today's Malate Estero) meets the bay.

-The actual origin of Malate indeed came from "maalat" but for geographical reasons.
-Antonio Morga writing in 1609: "Manila has two drives for recreation.
+Antonio de Morga, writing in his 1609 Sucesos de las Islas Filipinas: "Manila has two drives for recreation.
 One is by land, along the point called Nuestra Señora de Guia.
 It extends for about a legua along the shore and is very clean and level.
 Thence it passes through a native street and settlement, called Bagunbayan, to a chapel, much frequented by the devout, called Nuestra Señora de Guia, and continues for a goodly distance further to a monastery and mission-house of the Augustinians, called Mahalat."

-Rizal who republished Morga's account, later annotated: "Better, Maalat.
-The Spaniards pronounced this later Malate.
+José Rizal, who republished Morga's account, later annotated: "Better, Maalat.
+The Spaniards pronounced this later as "Malate".
 There lived the chief Tagáls after they were deprived of their houses in Manila, among whom were the families of Raja Matanda and Raja Soliman.
 San Augustín says that even in his day many of the ancient nobility dwelt there, and that they were very urbane and cultured.
-"The Men hold various positions in Manila, and certain occupations in some of the local public functions.
-The women make excellent lace, in which they are so skilful that the Dutch women cannot surpass them."
+'The Men hold various positions in Manila, and certain occupations in some of the local public functions.
+The women make excellent lace, in which they are so skilful that the Dutch women cannot surpass them.'
 This is still true of the women."

-Maalat most likely was referring to the brackish waters, where the river estuary (in today's Malate Estero) meets the bay; named most likely used way before arrival of the Spanish.